Africanization Initiative

 2. Galvanise state and non-state actors towards the development of strong public institutions for the strengthening and sustainability of democratic norms, good governance, and ethical leadership.

-4. Promoting new sets of attitudes, and core values culture through programmes of value re-orientation for the attainment of a united, peaceful, and prosperous Africa.
+4. Promote new sets of attitudes and core-values culture through programmes of value re-orientation for the attainment of a united, peaceful, and prosperous Africa.

-5. Shaping ethical landscape across Africa and the generality of African youths using schools, churches, and clubs to catch them young.
+5. Shape the ethical landscape across Africa using schools, churches, and clubs to catch them young.

-1. Stimulate the consciousness of the generality of Africans to their roles in the development of their respective nations and the need to participate in discussions that concern their welfare through public enlightenment activities and publications.
+6. Stimulate the consciousness of the generality of Africans to their roles in the development of their respective nations through public enlightenment activities and publications.

-2. Enhance the agency of women with elaborate empowerment in educational, economic, political, psychological, and spiritual areas to reduce inequality and GBV.
+7. Enhance the agency of women through educational, economic, political, psychological, and spiritual empowerment to reduce inequality and gender-based violence.

-4. Conduct research and contemporary studies on African topical issues with a view to developing new knowledge, innovation, and Social Behavioural Change.
+9. Conduct research and contemporary studies on African topical issues with a view to developing new knowledge, innovation, and social-behavioural change.

 Thematic Areas